Samsursekh/Placement-Practice/priya-interview/MyWays-MERN/Practise/Practise.md

 <!-- https://docs.google.com/document/d/1E299icTnP9XV1dgCyAe-gm1UdchJ3OFrPAWVAXL8rdE/edit?usp=sharing -->

+# callBack function =>
+# callback=>
+ - the function which can be passed as an argument inside another function and called later, to get async behavior

+- callbackfunction is that passed a function inside a  another function as an argument
+- A callback is a function passed as an argument to another function.
+- This technique allows a function to call another function.
+A callback function can run after another function has finished.
+- they work asyrnomsly.

+- ex ==>
+function myFunction(callback) {
+  // do some work here
+  callback();
+}
+function myCallback() {
+  console.log("The callback was called.");
+}
+myFunction(myCallback);

+- In this example, we have two functions: myFunction and myCallback. myFunction takes a function as a parameter and then executes that function as a "callback" after it has done some work.

+- In this case, we pass myCallback as the callback function to myFunction.
+When myFunction is called, it does some work and then executes the callback function.
+In this case, it calls myCallback, which simply logs a message to the console.

+- So when we run myFunction(myCallback), the output would be: "The callback was called."

+#  what is call back hell ? how callbacks work?
+# callback hell =>
+-  function inside function like nested callback. which blocks our code of execution inside call stack . that is called as callback hell
+- Callback hell is a term used to describe a situation where code contains multiple levels of nested callbacks.
+-  This can make the code difficult to read, understand, and maintain.

+- The phenomenon which happens when we passed one by one multiple callbacks within a function is called a callback hell.

+- The two problems with Call back are :
+- 1. Call back hell : Here we pass one call back function into another and that call back into another, thus creating an unreadable and unmaintanable code.
+This is also known as pyramid of doom.
+- 2. Inversion of control : Here we pass call back into another function.
+This leads to loss of control of our code.
+Control moves to the other functon where we used call back.

+- ex : const data = ["priya", "riya", "shreya"]
+        api.createOrder(data, function(){
+            api.proceedTopayment(function(){
+                api.showOrderSummry(){
+                    function({
+                        api.updateWallet()
+                    })
+                }
+            })
+        })

+       -The code defines an array of constant data containing three strings: "priya", "riya", and "shreya".
+The code then calls the "createOrder" function of an API object with this data as a parameter.
+The createOrder function takes a callback function as a second parameter.

+    - Inside the createOrder function, the code calls the "proceedTopayment" function of the same API object with another callback function as a parameter.

+    - Inside the proceedTopayment function, the code calls the "showOrderSummry" function of the API object with another callback function as a parameter.

+    - Inside the showOrderSummry function, the code defines a function as a parameter which calls the "updateWallet" function of the API object.

+    - Overall, the code is an example of callback hell where multiple nested functions are called with callback functions as parameters.

+# how  event loop  works and node.js works?
+- Event loop is an endless loop, which waits for tasks, executes them and then sleeps until it receives more tasks.
+- The event loop executes tasks from the event queue only when the call stack is empty.
+- i.e. there is no ongoing task.
+The event loop allows us to use callbacks and promises.

+- 1)In event loop all application code that is inside callback functions.(non-top-level code)

+- 2)Node js is event-driven architecture.event emitted,event loops picks them up and callbacks are called.

+- ex: ==>

+const funct2 = () => {
+    setTimeout(() => {
+        console.log("func2 is starting")
+    }, 3000);
+}

+const func1 = () => {
+    console.log('func1 is starting')
+    funct2();
+    console.log("func1 is ending");
+}

+func1();

+- output ==>
+- func1 is starting
+- func1 is ending
+- func2 is starting

+#  digram of event loop

+- 1] excution stack / call stack
+- create a global excution context

+- 2] web API
+- settimeout()
+- DOM
+- AJAX/API Calls

+- 3] message queue

+- 4] event loop

+# what is the promise and give one example?

+What is Promise?
+- Promise object is a placeholder for certain period of time until we receive value from asynchronous operation.

+- A container for a future value.

+- A Promise is an object representing the eventual completion or failure of an asynchronous operation.

+ - ex =>
+const promise = new Promise((resolve, rejected) => {
+    setTimeout(() => {
+        resolve("promise is resolve")
+    }, 1000)
+},
+(rejected) => {
+    console.log("promise is rejected")
+})
+promise.then((value) => console.log(value));

+# what are the closures with examples

+- closures is that the function bundled together with lexical envirnoment is known as closures

+function outer(){
+    var a=20;
+    function inner(){
+        console.log(a)
+    }
+    console.log(inner);
+}
+console.log(outer);

+# Advantages of Closure:

+- Module Design Pattern
+- Currying
+- Memoize
+- Data hiding and encapsulation
+- setTimeouts etc.
+- event handlers and callback  - - functions, and in partial

+# Disadvantages of Closure:

+- Over consumption of memory
+- Memory Leak
+- Freeze browser

 # what is MERN ?
 - MERN is a technology stack used for building web applications.
 It is an acronym that stands for: